mist861/5576-Blockchain/src/README.md

 this.contractAddress = '<NEW_CONTRACT_ADDRESS>'
 ```

-After modifying interact.js, in the assignment src directory (this directory) run:
+After modifying interact.js, in the frontend directory run:

 ```
 npm install express